Tuo Chiang-class corvette

-The Tuo Chiang-class corvette (沱江 (Tuo River)) is a Taiwanese-designed class of fast (up to 45 kn) and stealthy multi-mission corvettes built for the Republic of China (Taiwan) Navy.
-It is designed to counter the numerous and increasingly sophisticated People's Liberation Army Navy ships by utilizing hit-and-run tactics, and thus features clean upper structure design with very few extrusions to reduce radar signature, pre-cooled engine exhaust to reduce infrared signature, and a reduced visual signature to reduce chance of detection.
+The Tuo Chiang-class corvette (沱江 (Tuo River)) is a Taiwanese-designed class of fast (up to 45 kn) and stealthy multi-mission corvettes built for the Republic of China Navy.
+It is designed to counter the numerous and increasingly sophisticated People's Liberation Army Navy ships by utilizing hit-and-run tactics, and thus features clean upper structure design with very few extrusions to reduce radar signature, pre-cooled engine exhaust to reduce infrared signature, and a reduced visual signature to minimize chance of detection.